CEMeNT-PSAAP/MCDC/docs/source/developer_guide/extending/extending_the_object_model.rst

 Verification Checklist
 ----------------------

-An object-model extension should verify all affected layers:
+An object model extension should verify all affected layers:

 - Construction accepts valid input and rejects invalid shapes or types.
 - Compilation discovers the object from the intended root.